 We love technology, too.
 But not when it comes to wedding speeches, I am sorry.
 There’s just something really off when a bride, groom or anyone else who is having a speech is reading it from their phones.
 The old pen and paper is still very much appreciated by everyone listening.
 You could actually keep that in a keepsake box for your children to get inspired from!

-18. Entertainment – makes or brakes the party
+18. Entertainment – makes or breaks the party

-The entertainment is what makes or brakes the atmosphere during the wedding party.
+The entertainment is what makes or breaks the atmosphere during the wedding party.

 No matter how much money you’ve invested in the venue, food, vendors, if your reception has nothing exciting, people won’t have much to remember.